Optimizing alphabet reduction pairs of arrays: Cover pairs of arrays

 When this occurs, we have

 \end{proposition}

-\begin{proof} We only argue that $(N, D)$ satisfies $(k_=)$ if and only if $(y, x)$ satisfies (\ref{delta_xy-equ}) (the rest being trivial).
-Firstly, we observe that $(N, D)$ satisfies $(k_=)$ if and only if, for all $k$-cardinality subsets $K$ of $[\nu]$ and all $v\in\Sigma_2^k$, there are as many rows in $N$ and $D$ that coincide with $v$ on their coordinates with index in $K$.
+\begin{proof} We only argue that $(N, D)$ satisfies $(k_=)$ if and only if $(y, x)$ satisfies \cref{delta_xy-equ} (the rest is trivial).
+First, we observe that $(N, D)$ satisfies $(k_=)$ if and only if, for all $k$-cardinality subsets $K$ of $[\nu]$ and all $w\in\set{0, 1}^k$, there are as many rows in $N$ and $D$ that coincide with $w$ on their coordinates with index in $K$.
 Formally, $N$ and $D$ must satisfy: